SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 The following scopes are allowed:

 - `workbench`: If the change affects the `@scion/workbench` NPM package.
+- `workbench-client`: If the change affects the `@scion/workbench-client` NPM package.
+- `workbench-testing-app`: If the change affects the internal testing app for the workbench.
-- `demo`: If the change affects the `SCION Workbench Demo Application`.
+- `workbench-client-testing-app`: If the change affects the internal testing app for the workbench client.
 </details>